 We believe our mission statement is clearly stated in our company name”.

 Artistic Landscape Designs Ltd. has continued to perfect education to clients, offering workshops, teaching at colleges, speaking at community venues and supporting Ottawa charity groups.
 We are involved in researching and growing newer, finer perennials, (some rare and unusual) and testing shrubs and trees for hardiness continues (before releasing to the public).
-The Landscape Department continues the “creation of the beautiful”, our dedicated staff stayed with us and still stay with us, many 30 years and counting.
-The garden maintenance department has grown as has the size of the stone yard as people increasingly desire sitting areas in their yards, ponds and water runs.
+The Landscape Department continues the “creation of the beautiful”, with our dedicated staff many who have been with us 30 years and counting.
+The garden maintenance department has grown as has the size of the stone yard as people increasingly desire sitting areas in their yards, with ponds and water runs.
 Decorating the garden spaces has become very popular (see Boutique).
-Our trades’ customers are increasingly at home at Artistic Landscape Designs Ltd. In 2005 Artistic’s leadership was passed on to Eva and Eckhart.
-We have continued to thrive and grow, obviously inheriting the Schmitz gene of “strong sense of duty”!
+Our trades’ customers are increasingly at home at Artistic Landscape Designs Ltd. In 2005 Artistic’s leadership was passed on to Eva and myself.
+We have continued to thrive and grow, obviously inheriting the Schmitz gene of “strong sense of duty” instilled by my parents.

-In 2012 we finally broke ground and increased the garden center area with a large airy greenhouse new space 5,000 square feet, opening ceremonies in June 2013 and ribbon cutting by Mayor Jim Watson.
+In 2012 we finally broke ground and increased the garden center area with a large airy greenhouse; a new space 5,000 square feet.
+Opening ceremonies were held in June 2013 and ribbon cutting by Ottawa Mayor Jim Watson.
 The third generation Schmitz clan is growing up and joining the work force.
 We also celebrate many staff members reaching 25 years of service (at least 10 in the year 2012).
 Many of our clients are repeat customers, as are their relatives and children.

 The trend towards outdoor living has grown up to be sophisticated, low maintenance, however intriguing and unique as everyone adds his special feature to their glorious new garden!
-2015 is here.
-We have added a Garden Boutique(managed by Elise Schmitz)of 2,600 square feet and a Design Studio (developed and operated by Mary-Anne and Engelina Schmitz) and added many more classes and workshops in our Gingko Room.
+We have added a Garden Boutique(managed by Elise Schmitz)of 2,600 square feet and, new in 2015, we have added a Design Studio (developed and operated by Mary-Anne and Engelina Schmitz) Many additional classes and workshops have been added in our Gingko Room.
 The Garden Center and Stone Yard are in the capable hands of Mossy (Mostafa Fallah) now with us in his 30th year at Artistic.
-Anyone remember?
-Mrs. Schmitz is also still seen and heard and people sure remember her!
-In 2015 we look forward to serving all new and experienced gardeners at Artistic Landscape Designs Ltd. in its 60th year.
+My mother is also still seen and heard giving her expert advice.
+People surely remember her!
+In 2015 we look forward to serving all new and experienced gardeners at Artistic Landscape Designs Ltd. now in its 60th year.

 We would like to acknowledge and thank the long term A.L.D.
 Staff - 10 years to 31 years of excellent service: